dspinellis/greek-vat-data/js/README.md

 To start a nodejs webApp that provides REST access to the GSIS Soap service, type

 ```
+npm install
 node app.js
 ```

-to start locally a webApp: `http://localhost:3000`.
+to install nodejs dependencies and start locally a webApp: `http://localhost:3000`.

 The webApp provides two main HTTP GET endpoints